heatherpieszala/w207_final_project/w207_final_project/README.md

 The primary models selected were Logistic Regression and Decision Trees.
 The models are applied to a batch of data for combined companies 'AAPL', 'AMZN', 'TSLA', 'MSFT', 'GOOG', 'GOOGL', as well as to each individual company.

+The main modeling notebook can be found in the 'models' folder.
+Dataset construction and EDA notebooks can be found in the 'notebooks' folder.
+Other notebooks, used for proect design, can be found in 'references.'

 Project Organization
 ------------